 - Include links to articles when reaching out to your donor base.

 - Share articles on social media platforms.

+To start your blog, your organization needs to target relevant topics.
 What does targeting a topic mean?
 What about keywords?

 Topic targeting is about covering an entire subject in one article.
 A user that reads your article should have enough information to understand the topic thoroughly and complete their search.
 Throughout the article, keywords will naturally fit into the conversation.

 Identifying cluster content is a good place to start looking for a topic to target.
 A high-level topic provides other subtopics that can be used to create more blogs that can link back to each other.